PWC-ProgrammingClub/new-website/README.md

 If you are referencing an image in your posts, reference it as though you were navigating from the base of public, rather than from a path relative to your post.

+### Todo

+- Extract YAML Front Matter from Markdown posts to determine title, brief, tags, category
+- Display the Markdown without the YAML Front Matter
+- Improve the styling of the Markdown
+- Later: Tags?
+Improve index.json?

 # Random Notes
 - Posts
   - Use tags